-11 Public Utilitics Act (220 ILCS 5/8 104(m)).
+11 Public Utilities Act (220 ILCS 5/16-111.7; 220 ILCS 5/19-140).

-- Non-Participant means any consumer who was eligible but did not participate in the subject Energy Efficiency Program, in a given Program Year. - On-Bill Financing Program means a Commission-approved Program for eligible residential and small commercial utility Customers to purchase Cost-Effective Energy Efficiency Measures, including Measures set forth in a Commission-approved Plan under Section 8-103B and 8-104 of the Public Utilities Act, with no required initial upfront payment, to pay the cost of those products and services over time on their utility bill.12 - Participant or Program Participant means a Customer that received a service offered through an Energy Efficiency Program in a given Program Year.
-The term "service" is used in this definition to suggest that the service can be a wide variety of inducementsInducements, including financial rebates, technical assistance, product installations, training, Energy Efficiency information or other services, items, or conditions. - Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103B and 8-104 of the Public Utilities Act. - Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the four-year (or five-year as applicable) Program cycle pursuant to Section 8-103B and Section 8-104 of the Public Utilities Act. - Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-103B13; and/or an Energy Efficiency Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-104.14 For Ameren Illinois, reference to the term Program throughout this manual is a reference to Initiative, as that term is used in Ameren's Plan.
+- used in this definition to suggest that the service can be a wide variety of Inducements, including financial rebates, technical assistance, product installations, training, Energy Efficiency information or other services, items, or conditions. - Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103B and 8-104 of the Public Utilities Act. - Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the four-year (or five-year as applicable) Program cycle pursuant to Section 8-103B and Section 8-104 of the Public Utilities Act. - Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-103B12; and/or an Energy Efficiency Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-104.13 For Ameren Illinois, reference to the term Program throughout this manual is a reference to Initiative, as that term is used in Ameren's Plan.
 For Peoples Gas and North Shore Gas, reference to the term Program throughout this manual is a reference to Path, as that term is used in the Peoples Gas and North Shore Gas Plans. - Program Administrator(s) means Ameren Illinois Company (Ameren IL), Commonwealth Edison Company (ComEd), Northern Illinois Gas Company d/b/a Nicor Gas Company (Nicor Gas), The Peoples Gas Light and Coke Company and North Shore Gas Company (Peoples Gas-North Shore Gas), offering Programs pursuant to Section 8-103B and/or Section 8-104 of the Public Utilities Act. - Program Implementation Contractor means an organization contracting with a Program Administrator to implement an Energy Efficiency Program. - Program Year or Plan Year means the year during which Energy Efficiency Programs offered by Program Administrators operate, from January 1 to December 31. - SAG Facilitator means the independent organization under contract to facilitate the Illinois Energy Efficiency Stakeholder Advisory Group. - Spillover (Participant and Non-Participant) means reductions in energy consumption and/or demand caused by the presence of an Energy Efficiency Program.
 There can be Participant and/or Non-Participant Spillover.
 Participant Spillover is the additional energy savings that occur as a result of the Program's influence when a Program Participant independently installs incremental Energy Efficiency Measures or applies energy-saving practices after having participated in the Energy Efficiency Program.
 Evaluated savings associated with Program Administrator Training Programs will also be considered Participant Spillover.
-Non-Participant Spillover refers to energy savings that occur when
+Non-Participant Spillover refers to energy savings that occur when a Program Non-Participant installs Energy Efficiency Measures or applies energy savings practices as a result of a Program's influence. - Sub-Programs means a Program that has a specific title, target, budget, and uses a unique delivery or marketing approach not used across the entire Program. - Total Resource Cost (TRC) Test shall have the meaning set forth in Section 8, Total Resource Cost Test.14 - Trade Ally, Trade Allies, Program Allies, or Energy Efficiency Service Providers means any independent entity that participates in an Energy Efficiency Program to enable the delivery of the Program to end use Customers including, but not limited to,